aschombe/aarch64-emulator/README.md

 ## TODO
 **Architecture**:
+- [ ] Memory segment/boundary checks/enforcement (no writing to code segments, etc.)
+- [ ] Allow labels to start with '.' (currently reserved for directives)
+- Do you have to explicitly define a label as extern to call it from another file?
+- Allow the use of real c library/other library functions?
 - Resolve labels to addresses instead of having labels?
 <!-- - ELF parser and loader: -->
 <!--     - These two subpoints might be irrelevant.
 The real issue is figuring out how to map ELF's label to IP offsets into my format -->